fcapinho/robond/README.md

 ### Pick Object update

 The Home Service implementation of the `pick_objects` node requires ROS parameters.
 The startup localization and navigation script was updated to match this requirement.

+### Add Markers update

+The Home Service implementation of the `add_markers` node provides two services.
+The startup marker script was update to match thus implementation.
+To check the original script and implementation please refer to `ADD_MARKER` tag.